This guide to The Best Fins for Snorkeling is reader-supported. Thanks for supporting our work! Learn more

 Here’s our snorkel fin picks and you can see clearly the difference in length.
 Often you’ll find snorkeling fins that are short – like the multifunctional Wildhorne below – but we don’t like these as they offer little propulsion so you have to kick furiously to keep up.
 Also, due to all that kicking, short snorkel fins are noisy and create excess whitewash.
 Longer snorkel fins are quick, smooth and stealthy which is what’s needed for excellent wildlife encounters, as skittish animals will be freaked out by the thrashing about and duck for cover.

 Recently on a whale shark snorkeling trip, the boat offered guests short fins, while Simon and I had our longer fins.
 We had no trouble keeping up with the shark compared to the short finners who were kicking hard and getting nowhere fast.
-In addition, their hard kicking created excess whitewash and noise in the process that disturbs skittish wildlife.
+In addition, their hard kicking created excess whitewash and noise.

 Simon’s current snorkeling and dive fin is our pick for Expert snorkelers – the longer blade Mares Avanti Quattro Power Snorkeling Fin.
 When we need serious freediving power we use our long blade freediving fins.